Monthly archives: December 2024

 On Thursday 5 December 2pm-3.30pm, Dudley College is hosting an online information session, via MS Teams, promoting the Higher Development Award (HDA) aimed at AHP Support Workers.
 It is an opportunity for anyone interested to attend to find out further information and to ask any questions they may have.

 Anyone interested needs to scan the below QR code or healthcare@dudleycol.ac.uk in order to be sent the MS Teams meeting link.
-A copy of the Q+A’s handout related to the HDA – click here
+A copy of the Q+A’s handout related to the HDA – click here (Word)

 Would you like to purchase a gift for a child this Christmas?